How to Migrate Your Insurance Policy Data Smoothly?

 Understanding the scope and nature of your migration helps define the appropriate strategies.
 Common migration types include:

-1. Database Migration: This involves transferring structured data from legacy systems like DB2 or Oracle to modern, cloud-native platforms such as PostgreSQL or Snowflake enabling better scalability
+- Database Migration: Involves transferring structured policy, claims, and customer data from legacy databases like DB2 or Oracle to modern, cloud-native platforms such as PostgreSQL or Snowflake.
+This improves scalability, performance, and integration with analytics tools while reducing maintenance costs and technical debt.

 5 Benefits of Insurance Data Migration